Lithuania passes new asylum laws to deter migrants | DW | 13.07.2021

 The EU has imposed a series of sanctions on Minsk over what it says is an "escalation of serious human rights violations and the violent repression of civil society, democratic opposition and journalists, as well as the forced landing of a Ryanair flight" in order to detain a dissident blogger and his girlfriend.

-In response to those sanctions, Belarus decided to allow migrants to cross into Lithuania, prompting Vilnius to accuse Minsk of flying in migrants from abroad to send to the EU and said it would blockade the border, while also deploying troops to prevent them crossing illegally into its territory.
+Vilnius accuses Minsk of flying in migrants from abroad to send to the EU.
+Last week, Lithuania began building a fence along the border and deployed troops to prevent migrants crossing illegally into its territory.

 jsi/rt (Reuters, AP)